*NEW!* Want to take your 1361 impression up a notch?

 Tents

-All camp equipment and furniture should be supported within sources from 1300-1400.
+All camp equipment and furniture should be supported within sources from roughly 1300-1400.
 This includes personal equipment such as eating utensils and cooking equipment.

 For each camp fire there has to be at least one fire extinguisher.
 Each group will have to provide a fire extinguisher for themselves.